erikringsmuth/app-router/README.md

 ## Polymer app-router
-See the [component page](http://erikringsmuth.github.io/app-router) for more information.
+See the [gh-page](http://erikringsmuth.github.io/app-router) for more information.